forem/forem/docs/backend/auth-twitter.md

 10. From the same dashboard access the **Keys and tokens** and change them accordingly (name of Twitter key -> name of our `ENV` variable).
-Be sure to copy the _access token_ and _access token secret_ right away because it is the only time you will see it.
+Be sure to copy the _access token_ and _access token secret_ right away because it will be hidden from you in the future.

     ```text
     API key -> TWITTER_KEY